 - Hardware and software coupling

-Why should you opt for an integrated POS system?
+Why opt for an integrated POS system?

 |Integrated POS systems||Non-integrated POS systems|

 |Payment processor speaks to POS||Payment processor does not speak to POS|